imageio/imageio/docs/envvariables.rst

   retrieve files (like libraries or sample data).
 Some plugins (e.g. freeimage and ffmpeg) will try to use the system version in this case.
 * ``IMAGEIO_FFMPEG_EXE``: Set the path to the ffmpeg executable.
 Set to simply "ffmpeg" to use your system ffmpeg executable.
-If not given, will prompt the user to download the ffmpeg exe that imageio provides.
 * ``IMAGEIO_AVBIN_LIB``: Set the path to the avbin library.
 If not given, will prompt the user to download the avbin library that imageio provides.
 * ``IMAGEIO_FREEIMAGE_LIB``: Set the path to the freeimage library.
 If